 |Total Family Size||Annual||Monthly||Twice per Month||Every Two Weeks||Weekly|

-Reporting Changes: The benefits that you are approved for at the time of application are effective for the entire school year.
+Reporting Changes: The benefits that you are approved for at the time of application are effective for the entire school year and up to 30 operating days into the new school year (or until a new eligibility determination is made, whichever comes first).
 You no longer need to report changes for an increase in income or decrease in household size, or if you no longer receive SNAP.

 Income Exclusions: The value of any child care provided or arranged, or any amount received as payment for such child care or reimbursement for costs incurred for such care under the Child Care Development (Block Grant) Fund should not be considered as income for this program.